Tobexint/alx-frontend/0x03-responsive_design/README.md

 ## Learning Objectives

--Mobile-first design
+- Mobile-first design

--Media-queries
+- Media-queries

--Sizes to use for responsive web design
+- Sizes to use for responsive web design

--How to make a website responsive
+- How to make a website responsive

--The differences between responsive and adaptive design
+- The differences between responsive and adaptive design

--CSS units that are used to make elements flexible
+- CSS units that are used to make elements flexible